This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Seoul, South Korea

 Before you set off exploring the city, you need somewhere comfortable to stay!
-There are plenty of areas to stay in Seoul, so you really can’t choose wrong in terms of location.
+There are plenty of areas to stay in Seoul, so you really can’t go wrong in terms of location.
 But, to help narrow your search, I’ve picked out three excellent hotels for a range of budgets.
 Check them out!

 Luxury – $$$